Rhinemann/The-Adept/Mechanics/Cortex Basics.md

 See [Consent](/Consent) for more.

-# Game Moderators
+# [Game Moderator Name]s

-Game Moderator presents scenes, locations, and Game Moderator characters (GMCs) in the form of an open-ended tale.
-As the Game Moderator, you give the players fun situations to respond to and use the rules to reveal how their characters interact with the world they’re in.
+[Game Moderator Name] presents scenes, locations, and [Game Moderator Name] characters (GMCs) in the form of an open-ended tale.
+As the [Game Moderator Name], you give the players fun situations to respond to and use the rules to reveal how their characters interact with the world they’re in.

-**As Game Moderator, you are responsible for:**
+**As [Game Moderator Name], you are responsible for:**
 - Preparing and presenting the tale to the players.
 - Acting out the parts of NCs and deciding how they react to the PCs.
 - Asking leading questions of the players to lead them into further adventure.